Now showing items 1-6 of 6

 Focal accumulation of aromaticity at the CDRH3 loop mitigates 4E10 polyreactivity without altering its HIV neutralization profile

-Rujas Díez, Edurne; Leaman, Daniel P.; Insausti González, Sara; Carravilla Palomanes, Pablo ORCID; García Porras, Miguel; Largo Pereda, Eneko; Morillo Melero, Izaskun; Sánchez Eugenia, Rubén ORCID; Zhang, Lei; Cui, Hong; Iloro, Ibon; Elortza, Felix; Julien, Jean-Philippe; Eggeling, Christian; Zwick, Michael B.; Caaveiro, Jose M.M.; Nieva Escandón, José Luis (Cell Press, 2021-09-24)
+Rujas Díez, Edurne; Leaman, Daniel P.; Insausti González, Sara; Carravilla Palomanes, Pablo; García Porras, Miguel; Largo Pereda, Eneko; Morillo Melero, Izaskun; Sánchez Eugenia, Rubén ORCID; Zhang, Lei; Cui, Hong; Iloro, Ibon; Elortza, Felix; Julien, Jean-Philippe; Eggeling, Christian; Zwick, Michael B.; Caaveiro, Jose M.M.; Nieva Escandón, José Luis (Cell Press, 2021-09-24)

 Broadly neutralizing antibodies (bnAbs) against HIV-1 are frequently associated with the presence of autoreactivity/polyreactivity, a property that can limit their use as therapeutic agents.
 The bnAb 4E10, targeting the ...